fowles/skeletor/README.md

 Creates and maintains linked skeletons of Google calendar events that rigidly move around as a single unit.

+## Usage

+After installation (see below), calendar events will be grouped into "skeletons" based on their "skeletor key".

+Any event with `skeletor: <key-name>` will be part of the `<key-name>` skeleton.
+Skeletor will automatically color `skeletons` so you can easily see which ones match.
+It may reuse colors if you have a lot of skeletor keys though.

+### Rigid Event Moves

+When you move any event in a skeleton, all of the events in the skeleton will adjust times to fit.
+Unfortunately, google calendar is a bit slow to update, so you may need to count to 5 and then reload your calendar page.

+### Errors

+If any skeleton has turned red, there is an error with it.
+If you feel comfortable debugging javascript, go have fun with that.
+If you don't, just replace each event with a new one you create from scratch.

+The most common cause of errors is moving two events in a skeleton before skeletor has had a chance to move the entire skeleton.

 ## Installation

 ### Enable App Script for your gmail account.